Hike notes:

 • Arroyo Seco crossings can become hazardous after heavy rains.

-• Can reduce loop hiking distance by utilizing Carrizo Usetrail, but that is often obscure and requires navigation skils or GPS.
+• Can reduce loop hiking distance by utilizing Carrizo Usetrail, but that can be obscure and require navigation skils or GPS.

 External Links - Hike Reports & Videos